 Blocks

 The Block Editor (Gutenberg) is the default builder for WordPress.
-To show or hide blocks from members, just insert a Membership Required Block, set the required levels, and place any protected blocks inside.
+To show or hide blocks from members, adjust the block’s Content Visibility or use the Content Visibility Block.

 Elementor